Vassilis Spanoulis: 2017–18 season

 During the 2017–18 season, Spanoulis became the EuroLeague's all-time career leader in assists, and the Greek Professional Basket League's all-time career leader in points scored.
 He was also the 2018 Greek Cup Finals Top Scorer.
-In May 2018, he was named to the All-EuroLeague Second Team, of the 2017–18 season, the eighth All-EuroLeague Team selection of his career, which set a record for the most All-EuroLeague Team selections of all time.
+In May 2018, he was named to the All-EuroLeague Second Team of the 2017–18 season, the eighth All-EuroLeague Team selection of his career, which set a record for the most All-EuroLeague Team selections of all time.

 2018–19 season

-Prior to the start of the 2018–19 season, Spanoulis signed a one-year contract extension with Olympiacos, on July 2, 2018, at a salary of €1.2 million net income.
+Before the start of the 2018–19 season, Spanoulis signed a one-year contract extension with Olympiacos, on 2 July 2018, at a salary of €1.2 million net income.
 He was named the MVP of Round 14 of the 2018–19 EuroLeague season.

 During the Greek Basket League 2018–19 season, Spanoulis became the Professional Greek League's all-time career assists leader.
 He passed the previous record holder, Dimitris Diamantidis, in a Greek League game against AEK Athens, in January 2019.
 On 14 March 2019, Spanoulis suffered a season-ending peroneal tendon rupture on his right ankle, in a EuroLeague game against the Italian club Olimpia Milano.